constructorfleet/HomeAssistant-Hitchhiker/README.md

 ### Options

+`homeassistant_enable_zeroconf` - Flag for installing and configuring zeroconf
+`homeassistant_enable_ssdp` - Flag for installing and configuring SSDP
 `homeassistant_log_level_default` - The default log output level, must be critical, fatal, warning, warn, info, debug
 `homeassistant_log_level_components` - A dictionary defining the log output level for a component